wheelerjoshua/now_i_know/til.md

 - 12-14-2021: Today I learned about general clustering concepts.

 - 12-16-2021: Today I learned about exploring data in preparation for cluster modeling.

+- 01-03-2022: After a long break, today I learned about modeling clusters on data and how scaling data affects the clusters.